DavidykZhao/LCA_plotter/README.md

 ## Introduction
 This is a package built on top of utilities provided by the [poLCA](https://cran.r-project.org/web/packages/poLCA/index.html) package.

-Latent class analysis (LCA), which uses a parametric model to place respondents into classes (or clusters) based on their response patterns.
+Latent class analysis (LCA) or Latent profile analysis (LPA), which uses a parametric model to place respondents into classes (or clusters) based on their response patterns.
 In LPA, the number of classes is determined by the expectation-maximization algorithm which involves an iterative process until the model converges on a best fit for the data.
 This involves the notion that there should be shared variance within the clusters, and that clusters should be